andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 ```

-##### Abstraction
-In python, Abstraction is defined as a process of handling complexity by hiding unnecessary information from the user.
-This is one of the core concepts of object-oriented programming (OOP) languages.

-For example :  When we use the TV remote to increase the volume.
-We don't know how pressing a key increases the volume of the TV.

 ##### Classes
 A class is a prototype from which objects are created.
 Classes can be used to bundle related attributes and methods.
 An instance of a class is an Object.
 A class in Python is defined using the `class` keyword, followed by the class name and a colon.
 Inside the class, attributes and methods can be defined to represent properties and behaviors of the class.